marcellocostamagna/HSR-Paper-repository/SI_example/ReadME.md

 ## Description

-This folder contains the script that performs the simple comparison described in the HSR paper SI under the section Mathematical illustration (TODO: link and consistency).
+This folder contains the script that performs the simple comparison described in the HSR's SI under the section Mathematical illustration.

 ## Instructions